-Putin Asked Face-To-Face Why His Political Rivals ‘End Up Dead’, Here Is His Response
+Putin Asked Face To Face Why His Political Rivals ‘End Up Dead,’ Here Is His Response

 According to The Hill, Wallace scored an exclusive interview with the Putin after the Helsinki summit with President Trump and their highly controversial joint press conference.

-Wallace threw intense questions at President Putin even at one point dramatically held up Special Counsel Robert Mueller’s indictment of 12 Russian intelligence officers and demanded answers.
+Wallace threw intense questions at President Putin even at one point dramatically held up special counsel Robert Mueller’s indictment of 12 Russian intelligence officers and demanded answers.

 Wallace questioned Putin on the numerous reports of his political rivals being attacked.